San Timoteo, Rome

-San Timoteo is a 20th-century parochial church and titular church in the southwest suburbs of Rome, dedicated to Saint Timothy.
+The Church of San Timoteo (la chiesa di San Timoteo) is a 20th-century parochial church and titular church in the southwest suburbs of Rome, dedicated to Saint Timothy.

 History

 The church is square in shape with rounded corners and is covered with a pagoda-style roof.
 It was built in 1968–70 on land donated by the Società Generale Immobiliare.

 On 14 February 2015, it was made a titular church to be held by a cardinal-priest.